 There are also more extreme fasting diets that involve fasting for a full 24 hours once or twice per week, or significantly cutting calorie intake a few days per week.
 While these diets may seem harsh, we technically practice a form of intermittent fasting every time we go to sleep.
 Simply skipping out on breakfast could have you well on your way.

 Is Fasting Bad?

 If you are relatively healthy and stay hydrated during a fast, fasting for a few days shouldn’t cause any issues.
 Most fasting diets, such as the 16/8 and 12/12 intermittent fasting diets, are safe for healthy individuals.
-However, most doctors recommend fasting for a long period of time.
+However, most doctors do not recommend fasting for a long period of time.

 This is because your body needs vitamins, minerals, and other nutrients from food in order to function properly.
 If you don't get enough, you can have symptoms such as fatigue, dizziness, constipation, dehydration, and not being able to tolerate cold temperatures.
 Fasting too long can be life-threatening.
 If you have diabetes, you should avoid even short fasts as it can lead to dangerous dips and spikes in blood sugar.
 Women who are pregnant or breastfeeding should also avoid fasting.

 To keep safe, it’s recommended that you consider limiting your fast periods to 24 hours or fewer.
 While it is possible to go weeks without food at a time, it is very much recommended that you don’t regularly go over the 24-hour mark.
 You should also always keep a snack on hand just in case you start feeling faint or ill.